This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Mistakes to Avoid When Shaving Your Head

-Shaving Against the Grain
+Shaving Against The Grain

 Using a Dull Razor Blade